Chapter 1 Let's get divorced, I'll Grant You Your Wish

 Her entire life had been borrowed from him for just three years.

-Downstairs, the butler approached her.
+Downstairs, the butler greeted her respectfully.

 "Ma'am, you're awake.
 You must be hungry.
 Before leaving, Mr. Harrison instructed the staff to prepare chicken soup for you."